HomeDemoContact

 1. Install Validio

-You can install Validio either in your VPC, or host it with us - whatever you prefer and need.
-For more information, read about our Customer Virtual Private Cloud and our Managed Solution.
+You can either install Validio in your VPC or host it with us, depending on your preferences and needs.
+For more information, read about our Customer virtual private cloud and our Managed solution.

-We plan to make Validio available on GCP and AWS marketplace soon.
-In the meantime, you can reach out to us at [email protected] to get a demo session and learn more about key features relevant to your data stack!
+Until Validio is available on GCP and AWS marketplace, you can reach out to us at [email protected].
+We provide demo sessions where you can learn more about key features relevant to your data stack!

 2. Connect Validio to your data

-Once you have Validio running in your environment, you need to connect it to your source.
+When Validio is running in your environment, you need to authenticate and connect Validio to read data from your Source.

 1. Click on + New Source to start the Source configuration wizard.

-In this example, we create a Validio Demo Source Source type.
+In this example, we create a Validio Demo Source.

 Our Validio Demo Source with credentials and Source name "Demo source connector".